-Garen Corbett is the Director of CHBRP.
+Garen Corbett, MS is the Director of CHBRP.
 Corbett joined The California Health Benefits Review Program at the University of California's Office of the President as a Principal Analyst in early 2010, bringing with him over 13 years of policy and health care business experience.
 Previously, he was Deputy Director of The Health Industry Forum, which worked on reimbursement and health technology issues with leading policymakers and business executives.
 His ongoing consulting work has focused on federal and state health policy efforts and health care innovation.

 Earlier in his career, Corbett provided strategic health care benefits and management consultant services to Liberty Healthcare Group, a national medical and pharmacy supply company, and for The Segal Company, an international human resource and benefits consulting firm.
 In government, Corbett was Assistant Director for Legislation and Policy at the Massachusetts Group Insurance Commission (GIC).
 At the GIC, he was responsible for managing large health benefits programs, policy and legislative activities, and research.

 Corbett earned an M.S. in Public Affairs from The McCormack Graduate School at the University of Massachusetts and a B.A. in Sociology and American Studies with honors from Brandeis University.

 E-mail Garen Corbett